 - You Have GOT to Be Kidding Me!: His overall reaction to Cole opening a can of beans despite having been knocked out of the sky by Kong only a few minutes prior.

 - "Sometimes the enemy don't exist 'til you go lookin' for one."

 A seasoned Captain of the Sky Devils with a "unique" perspective on the mission.

-- Death Seeker: It's not outright stated, but it's heavily implied that he suffered from PTSD during the Vietnam War.
+- Death Seeker: It's not outright stated, but it's heavily implied that he suffers from PTSD after the Vietnam War.
 Much of his screentime has him with a blank expression and a thousand-yard stare.
-This finally reaches its conclusion when he decided to sacrifice himself by blowing himself up to kill Ramarak, or at least slow it down.
+This finally reaches its conclusion when he decides to perform a Heroic Sacrifice by blowing himself up to kill Ramarak, or at least slow it down.
 It doesn't end exactly the way he wanted.

-- Feed It a Bomb: Tried to do this on Ramarak with the explosives on his chest, it didn't work.
+- Feed It a Bomb: Tried to do this on Ramarak with the explosives on his chest.
+Unfortunately, it doesn't work.

-- Hidden Depths: The story behind his AK-47 - it was taken from a farmer conscripted into the NVA.
+- Hidden Depths: The story behind his AKM - it was taken from a farmer conscripted into the NVA.
 Cole remarks that sometimes an enemy doesn't exist until you look for one.

 - Red Oni, Blue Oni: The erratic, slightly perky red to Mills' more reserved and grounded blue.

 - Senseless Sacrifice: Near the end of the movie, Cole tries to sacrifice himself to kill or at least delay Ramarak.
 He pulls out two grenades (and is wearing a bandolier full of 40mm rounds for his M79 grenade launcher, which will make a MUCH bigger boom) and presumably expects Ramarak to try and eat him, allowing him to blow it up from the inside.
 Instead of eating Cole, it simply whips him with its tail, sending him and the explosives flying uselessly away.